jdelrue/info_grid/docs/concepts/token_generation_rules.md

 - Farming of tokens
     - Amount of tokens see rules of [Creation of TFTs](https://github.com/threefoldfoundation/info_grid/blob/master/docs/tf_farming/threefold_principles.md)
     - Difficulty level = 8
-    - Farming Tokens only get released by [TF Chain](https://github.com/threefoldfoundation/info_foundation/blob/master/docs/definitions/threefold_chain.md) from moment [Farming Pool](https://github.com/threefoldfoundation/info_foundation/blob/master/docs/definitions/threefold_farming_pool.md) used for more than 30%.
+    - Farming Tokens only get released by [TF Chain](https://github.com/threefoldfoundation/info_foundation/blob/master/docs/definitions/threefold_chain.md) from the moment the [Farming Pool](https://github.com/threefoldfoundation/info_foundation/blob/master/docs/definitions/threefold_farming_pool.md) used for more than 30%.
 They get accumulated from connection time though.
 - Cultivation tokens are available immediately after capacity got sold.

 <a id='existing-coops'></a>